Structure of Triadic Relations in Multiplex Networks: Methods

 \subsection{Clustering Coefficients in Erd\H{o}s-R\'{e}nyi (ER) networks}

-Almost all real networks contain some amount of transitivity, and it is often desirable to know if a network contains more transitivity that would be expected by chance.
-In order to answer this question, one typically compares clustering-coefficient values of a network to what would be expected from some random network that acts as a null model.
+Almost all real networks contain some amount of transitivity, and it is often desirable to know if a network contains more transitivity than would be expected by chance.
+In order to examine this question, one typically compares clustering-coefficient values of a network to what would be expected from some random network that acts as a null model.
 The simplest random network to use is an Erd\H{o}s-R\'{e}nyi (ER) network.
+In this section, we give formulas for expected clustering coefficients in node-aligned multiplex networks in which each intra-layer network is an ER network that is created independently of other intra-layer networks and the inter-layer connections are created as described in Section \ref{sec:mathematical}.

-The clustering coefficient in an unweighted monoplex ER network is equal to the probability $p$ of an edge to exist.
-That is, the density of a neighborhood of a node, measured by the clustering coefficient, is the same as the density of the whole network for ER networks.
-In node-aligned multiplex networks with ER intra-layer graphs with connection probabilities $p_\alpha$, we have the same result only if all of the layers are statistically identical (i.e., $p_\alpha=p$ for all $\alpha$).
-However, heterogeneity among layers complicates the behavior of clustering coefficients; if the layers have different connection probabilities, then the expected value of the mean clustering coefficient is a nontrivial function of the connection probabilities (e.g., it is not always equal to the mean of the connection probabilities).
+The expected value of the local clustering coefficient in an unweighted monoplex ER network is equal to the probability $p$ of an edge to exist.
+That is, the density of the neighborhood of a node, measured by the local clustering coefficient, has the same expectation as the density of the entire network for an ensemble of ER networks.
+In multiplex networks with ER intra-layer graphs with connection probabilities $p_\alpha$, the same result holds only when all of the layers are statistically identical (i.e., $p_\alpha=p$ for all $\alpha$).
+Note that this is true even if the network is not node-aligned.
+However, heterogeneity among layers complicates the behavior of clustering coefficients.
+If the layers have different connection probabilities, then the expected value of the mean clustering coefficient is a nontrivial function of the connection probabilities.
+In particular, it is not always equal to the mean of the connection probabilities.
 For example, the formulas for the expected global layer-decomposed clustering coefficients are

-See the {\em SI Appendix} for the local clustering coefficients and for the empirical validation of our theoretical results.
+See \ref{sec:ercc2} for analogous formulas for the local multiplex clustering coefficients and for the numerical validation of our theoretical results.